rust-lang/rust/src/doc/rustc-ux-guidelines.md

 % Rustc UX guidelines

 Don't forget the user.
-Whether human or another program, such as an IDE, a good user experience with the compiler goes a long way into making developer lives better.
-We don't want users to be baffled by compiler output or learn arcane patterns to compile their program.
+Whether human or another program, such as an IDE, a good user experience with the compiler goes a long way toward making developers' lives better.
+We do not want users to be baffled by compiler output or learn arcane patterns to compile their program.

 ## Error, Warning, Help, Note Messages

-When the compiler detects a problem, it can emit either an error, warning, note, or help message.
+When the compiler detects a problem, it can emit one of the following: an error, a warning, a note, or a help message.

 An `error` is emitted when the compiler detects a problem that makes it unable to compile the program, either because the program is invalid or the